 Internal Revenue Service (IRS) Publication 15-B contains a discussion of employer provided fringe benefits and the tax treatment applied to those benefits.
-The following are some of the possible additional fringe benefit items that may require reporting on the 2023 Form W-2.
+The following are some of the possible additional fringe benefit items that may require reporting on the W-2.
 This is not an all-inclusive list.
 Detailed information is provided in Publication 15-B on the following topics:

-- Group Term Life Insurance in Excess of \$50,000: Internal Revenue Code (IRC) §79 a n d §6052 - Whole (Permanent) Life Insurance: Income Tax Regulations §1.61-2(d)(2)ii - Mileage Reimbursements: Reporting excess over the federal maximum as wages - Automobile Allowances and Personal Use of District Provided Automobiles: Generally required to be included on the W-2 - Allowances or Reimbursements for Business Travel Expenses: Income Tax Regulations §1.62-2.
-If paid under a non-accountable plan, reporting is required per IRS rules. - Third-Party Sick Pay and Workers' Compensation Adjustments (WCA) - Dependent Care: IRC §129 - Group Legal Services - Educational Assistance: IRC §127, §132, §162 and Regulation §1.162-5 - Domestic Partners and Same-Sex Spouse Health Coverage - Nondiscrimination Requirements: Federal requirements as to the value of the benefits and their inclusion in employee wages - Military Differential Pay: payment to employees while on active duty status in the US uniformed services if scheduled to work more than 30 days
+- Group Term Life Insurance in Excess of \$50,000: Internal Revenue Code (IRC) §79 and §6052 - Whole (Permanent) Life Insurance: Income Tax Regulations §1.61-2(d)(2)ii - Mileage Reimbursements: Reporting excess over the federal maximum as wages - Automobile Allowances and Personal Use of District Provided Automobiles: Generally required to be included on the W-2 - Allowances or Reimbursements for Business Travel Expenses: Income Tax Regulations §1.62-2.
+If paid under a non-accountable plan, reporting is required per IRS rules. - Third-Party Sick Pay and Workers' Compensation Adjustments (WCA) - Dependent Care: IRC §129 - Group Legal Services - Educational Assistance: IRC §127, §132, §162 and Regulation §1.162-5 - Domestic Partners and Same-Sex Spouse Health Coverage - Nondiscrimination Requirements: Federal requirements as to the value of the benefits and their inclusion in employee wages - Military Differential Pay: payment to employees while on active-duty status in the US uniformed services if scheduled to work more than 30 days

 Procedures for and examples of "Other Compensation" items in the W-2s produced by LACOE are attached.
-Due to HCM/FIN implementation activities and staffing challenges during the holiday periods, districts are encouraged to enter any necessary adjustments into HCM as early as possible.
+Due to HCM/FIN implementation activities and staffing shortages during the holiday periods, districts are encouraged to enter any necessary adjustments into HCM as early as possible.

-The final supplemental scheduled for 2023 W-2 adjustments produces December 19, 2023.
-Adjustments for 2023 wage and tax reporting entered into HCM after December 19, 2023 will produce a Form W-2C.
+The final supplemental scheduled for 2024 W-2 adjustments will be produced on December 19, 2024.
+Adjustments for 2024 wage and tax reporting entered into HCM after December 19, 2024 will produce a Form W-2C.

-Districts are reminded to review the HCM message board daily for possible changes to previously published schedules or information.
+Districts are reminded to review the HCM message board daily for possible changes to previously published information.

-BEST HCM Form W-2 - Additional Compensation Adjustments December 1, 2023 Page 3
+BEST HCM Form W-2 - Additional Compensation Adjustments December 4, 2024 Page 3

-Should you have questions regarding this bulletin, please contact the HCM (Human Capital Management) helpdesk at hcmhelpdesk@lacoe.edu.
+Should you have questions regarding this bulletin, please contact the HCM (Human Capital Management) helpdesk at HCMHelpDesk@lacoe.edu